 The SME shall issue an MLME-DISASSOCIATE.request primitive that includes an appropriate Reason Code as defined Table 9-51 (Reason codes) of 9.4.1.7 (Reason Code field).

-Upon receipt of an MLME-DISASSOCIATE.request primitive, an AP or PCP shall disassociate a STA using the following procedure:
+Upon receipt of an MLME-DISASSOCIATE.request primitive, an AP, AP MLD, or PCP shall disassociate a STA (with respect to the AP or PCP) or a non-AP MLD (with respect to the AP MLD) using the following procedure:

-If the state for the STA is State 3 or State 4, the AP or PCP shall generate a Disassociation frame to be transmitted to the indicated STA.
+If the state for the STA or the non-AP MLD is State 3 or State 4, the AP or PCP (with respect to the STA) or AP MLD (with respect to the non-AP MLD) shall generate a Disassociation frame to be transmitted to the indicated STA or an non-AP STA affiliated with the non-AP MLD.

 NOTE—As the Disassociation frame is a bufferable MMPDU, the transmission of this frame might be delayed by the operation of a power saving(M101) protocol.
 The AID and the PTKSA are maintained (when applicable) until the frame is acknowledged or attempts to transmit the frame are abandoned.